 The exstrophy-epispadias complex (EEC) encompasses the following congenital anomalies, including bladder exstrophy.

-●Bladder exstrophy is classically characterized by an open, inside out bladder (the inner surface exposed) and exposed dorsal urethra on the surface of the lower abdominal wall (picture 1 and figure 1 and picture 2 and picture 3).
+●Bladder exstrophy is classically characterized by an open, inside-out bladder (the inner surface exposed) on the surface of the lower abdominal wall and an open exposed dorsal urethra (picture 1 and figure 1 and picture 2 and picture 3).
 Bladder exstrophy usually involves several organ systems in the body, including the urinary tract, the reproductive tract, the digestive system, the muscles and the skin of the lower abdominal wall, and the muscles and bones of the pelvis.

 - Marshall VF, Muecke EC.
 Congenital abnormalities of the bladder.
 In: Handbuch de Urologie, Springer-Verlag, New York 1968. p.165.

 - Epidemiology of bladder exstrophy and epispadias: a communication from the International Clearinghouse for Birth Defects Monitoring Systems.
 Teratology 1987; 36:221.

 - Jayachandran D, Bythell M, Platt MW, Rankin J. Register based study of bladder exstrophy-epispadias complex: prevalence, associated anomalies, prenatal diagnosis and survival.
 J Urol 2011; 186:2056.